marcelmildenberger/dataset-extension-attack/docs/parameters.md

-# Parameters for Graph Matching Attack
+# Parameters for NEPAL
 ___
-It is necessary to decide on a number of parameters before running the Graph Matching Attack.
+It is necessary to decide on a number of parameters before running the Neural Pattern Learning attack and the Graph Matching Attack.
 The choice of parameter values can significantly impact attack performance, both in terms of attack duration and success rate.